DFE-Digital/tra-digital-design-history/app/posts/check-the-record-of-a-teacher/2023-09-01-inviting-people-to-use-the-service.md

 ## Further considerations

+We’re checking whether there are any professional organisations or forums for recruitment agencies.
+We could ask them to announce the launch of the new service.

 If we find that few people start using the new service, we’ll consider:

 * sending further emails
-* putting a banner in the Employer Access service
+* adding a banner to the Employer Access service with a link to the new service